kashifdevfe/e-health/DEVELOPMENT_JOURNEY.md

 ### Project Management Learnings

-1. **Start with Planning**: Week 1 planning saved weeks of refactoring
+1. **Start with Planning**: Initial 3-day planning phase (Nov 6-8) saved significant refactoring time
 2. **Incremental Development**: Build features one at a time, test, then move on
 3. **Version Control**: Commit often with meaningful messages
 4. **Documentation**: Document as you build, not at the end